 After the Big Day

 - You will get into a routine with FMT.
 The first time is the hardest and like everything it gets easier with practice.
-Hopefully you won’t have to do if for too long.
+Hopefully you won’t have to do it for too long.

 - Only continue the Imodium if you are having trouble holding in the FMT.

-- If you suffer from food intolerances and react to the donor’s food, use less FMT.
+- If you suffer from food intolerances and react to the donor’s food, use less FMT or ask your donor to modify their diet.
 A little used frequently is better than a lot used occasionally.